dna-seq/just-dna-seq/docs/source/working_with_info.rst

 dbSNP
 -----

-rsID - Database identifier („rs“ number) of this variant in dbSNP.
+rsID - the database identifier ("rs" number) of this variant in dbSNP.

 This column is empty if the observed variant is not described in dbSNP.
 Such variants can be extremely rare variants or technical artifacts.